GABRIELENN/MentaLHealth/README.md

 **Key Findings**

    #Depression Trends:
-        Identified a higher risk of depression in the first year, gradually decreasing over the subsequent 10 years.
+        Identified a higher risk of depression in the first year, which gradually decreased over the subsequent 10 years.

    #Stress Predictors:
         Explored the impact of acculturative stress and social connectedness on depression.